A home for street children

 Our priorities

-In the center for street children and vulnerable women that we are establishing, as in other centers that we plan to establish or support in the future, our priorities are:
+In the center for street children that we have established in Mwenga Centre, South Kivu, (the Maison Msaada) as in other centers that we intend to establish or support in the near future, in South Kivu as well as elsewhere, our priorities are as follows:

 Education and training